Nencki Institute of Experimental Biology of the Polish Academy of Sciences: Early history

-It was founded in 1918/19, shortly after the re-establishment of Poland as an independent country.
+At the end of 1918, Kazimierz Białaszewicz, together with Edward Flatau, head of the Department of Neurobiology, and Romuald Minkiewicz, head of the Department of General Biology established just after Poland regained independence, jointly approached the Management Board of the Warsaw Scientific Society with the initiative of separating these three departments from all TNW laboratories and establishing an independent organization called the Institute of Experimental Biology.
+Marceli Nencki.
 It was based on three pre-existing laboratories affiliated with the Scientific Society of Warsaw (Towarzystwo Naukowe Warszawskie): Laboratory of Neurobiology (in existence since 1911), Laboratory of Physiology (in existence since 1913) and Laboratory of General Biology (established in 1918).
 Formation and development of the Institute were supported in part by a donation of Nadine Sieber-Shumova, a close co-worker of Marceli Nencki from Berne and St. Petersburg.

 Over the next two decades, the Institute gained prominence in the field of biological research in Poland.
 One of its major figures was the neurophysiologist Jerzy Konorski who discovered secondary conditioned reflexes.
 The outbreak of World War II interrupted a period of its intensive expansion in the field of experimental biology, over a dozen of the Institute's staff lost their lives, and its premises (including most of its 30,000-volume library) was destroyed.